2007 December » Manolo for the Home

 Take a fresh look at your living room

 Before the official launch of the blog, I wrote about shopping your home when you need a decor pick-me-up.
-What do you do, though, when you’ve found all of the perfect pieces for a certain room in your house or apartment, but you have no clue how to arrange them?
+What do you do, though, when you’ve found all of the perfect new furniture for a certain room in your house or apartment, but you have no clue how to arrange them?
 When I find myself facing this conundrum, I put scissors to paper.

 I could explain myself in my own words, but Seeds of Knowledge wrote it out so succinctly: